 “There was a large online component during my time studying the project management degree which was very appealing, as it allowed me to study whilst continuing to work and raise three young children,” explains Yarmila, who completed her postgraduate studies in 2005.

 “The Master of Project Management exposed me to new and amazing concepts, and I really loved being challenged to think in new ways when approaching projects that involved multiple moving parts, stages and phases.

 “Running events is such a small component of what project management actually is; the specialisation really comes into its own when there are concurrent complex activities that have various outcomes.”

 Yarmila now approaches any project, especially those with an intended life-cycle of more than one year, by deconstructing each down into its different phases.
 She has sound systems in place to address issues relating to budget forecasts, scheduling and timetables, human resources, communications plans, as well as the scope and risk of the task at hand.

-“My Masters of Project Management degree has been helpful throughout my career, and no doubt will help me effect positive change and growth in my new role as Executive Director at State Opera of South Australia,” says Yarmila.
+“My Masters of Project Management degree has been helpful throughout my career, and no doubt will help me effect positive change and growth in my role as Executive Director at State Opera of South Australia,” says Yarmila.